STANDARD GAUGE MODULE ASSOCIATION HOMEPAGE

 The Standard Gauge Module Association (SGMA) was organized in 2006 by hobbyists interested in designing, building and displaying modular layouts operating American tinplate toy trains in standard (2-1/8") gauge.
 A set of standards for the construction and wiring of modules was developed in 2006 during meetings and extensive online discussions.
 Module construction can be done using commercially available bench work as well as home made components.
 While the current membership of the SGMA is centered in the upstate New York, Mid-Atlantic and Midwest regions of the country, we welcome hobbyists in other areas of the country and encourage them to join in the construction of modules built to current SGMA standards and specifications.

 The first SGMA display took place at the Train Collector's Association (TCA) Eastern Division meet in October of 2006.
 The SGMA followed up with an exhibit in August 2007 at the Toy Train Operating Society (TTOS) convention held in Altoona, Pennsylvania.
 A third exhibit was presented at the New York State Train Fair in Syracuse, NY in November 2008.
 Our fourth exhibit at the World's Greatest Hobby Show On Tour in Oaks, PA in January, 2009 was viewed by thousands as the two day show enjoyed a record attendance in excess of 40,000 people.
 In the Fall of 2009 the SGMA returned to Syracuse.
-In January, 2010, the SGMA once again presented a record size operating layout at the World's Greatest Hobby Show On Tour in Chantilly, VA (Washington, DC area.).
+In January, 2010, the SGMA once again presented a record size operating layout at the World's Greatest Hobby Show On Tour in Chantilly, VA (Washington, DC area.)
+Displays have been presented in various venues since 2010 including in Pittsburgh and Altoona.
 The middle America (SGMA-MAC) chapter of SGMA has participated at Milwaukee Trainfest since 2012.
+In January 2019 the SGMA returned to Oaks, PA for the World's Greatest Hobby On Tour Show.
+SGMA members meet informally at the Train Collector's Association semi-annual York Meet each October and April.

 Click here for contact information or links to manufacturers of standard gauge trains and module construction supplies.